WebOrigami/projector/README.md

 - **Open File…**.
 Shows a standard File Open dialog to pick an existing file.
 - **Save File As…**.
 Shows a standard File Save As dialog.

-Opening a file via the Open menu implies opening the associated project.
-If that project is already open in a window, the file is opened in that project window.
-Otherwise a file opens in a new window for that project.
+Opening a folder via the Open menu implies opening the project for the project’s root (see project root, above).
+If that project is already open in a window, that project window is made active.
+Otherwise the folder opens in a new window for that project.

-The Open Recent Project submenu tracks the 10 most recently opened project.
+The Open Recent Project submenu shows the friendly names of the 10 most recently opened projects.
 The submenu also includes a "Clear Menu" command to clear the recent projects list.
-Selecting a project from this submenu opens it in a new window (or, if the project is already open, it activates that window).
-If the project path no longer exists, an error message indicates this, and the item is removed from the recent projects menu.
+Selecting a project from this submenu opens it.
+If the project path no longer exists, an error message indicates this, and the project is removed from the recent projects menu.

 Using Save As to save a file outside of the project’s folder tree will save that text to the indicated location and close the file in that project window.
 A project window for the file’s new location will open (or, if that new location’s project is already open, that window will activate).

 ### Edit menu

-- **Undo**
-- **Redo**
-- **Cut**
-- **Copy**
-- **Paste**
-- **Select All**
+The menu bar shows a stock Edit menu with the usual commands: Cut, Copy, Paste, etc.

 ### View menu

+- **Home**.
+Runs the command that will show the project’s root.
+- **Back**.
+Backs up to the last command and reruns it.
+- **Forward**.
+Navigates forward in the command history.
 - **Toggle Developer Tools**.
 Shows standard Chromium Dev Tools.

+The Back/Forward buttons generally emulate standard browser behavior with a back/forward stack.

 ### Window menu

-- **Minimize**
-- **Zoom**
-- **Bring All to Front**
-- **Toggle Full Screen**
-- List of friendly names of open project windows.
-A checkmark is shown next to the active window.
+The Window menu is a stock menu with the usual commands: Minimize, etc.

+### Keyboard shortcuts

+In addition to the menu item keyboard shortcuts, Projector supports:

+* **Command+L**: Moves the focus to the command area and selects the command text.

 ## Project window